theminstack/snippets/schema/README.md

 ### Wrong ways to make recursive types

-Without the `$.lazy` wrapper around the self reference, you will see a `TS2454` error, which means you're trying to use the schema before it's defined.
+A `TS2454` error is raised without the `$.lazy` wrapper around the self reference.
+This is because the schema is used before it is defined.

 ```ts
 const isTree: $.ObjectSchema<Tree> = isNode.extend({